Erickglz25/OnlineStore/README.md

 ### IMPLEMENT A WHISLIST...
 They are not active but their implementation can be done in the same way as the management of the image arrays for products

+### PAYPAL BUTTON
+To integrate paypal on the server-side (same process as stripe) check for https://github.com/paypal/PayPal-node-SDK